-The following code provisions apply to offenses that students commit while on school property at any time, engaging in or attending a school-sponsored event, while using the school technology resources, or in the case of cyberbullying, whether or not the electronic communication originated on school property or with school equipment.
+The following code provisions apply to offenses that students commit while on school property at any time, engaging in or attending a school-sponsored event, while using the school technology resources, or in the case of cyberbullying and for limited off-campus offenses, whether or not the offense or the electronic communication occured on school property or with school equipment.
 As used in this Code of Conduct:

-- A. School property includes, but is not limited to: - 1.
-The land and improvements which constitute the school;
+A. School property includes, but is not limited to:

+1. The land and improvements which constitute the school;